modders-anonymous/sanguine-rose/README.md

 # mo2git

-Hey there! **mo2git** is a bunch of Python scripts to help you collaborate on MO2 modlists using GitHub.
-It’s made to work with Wabbajack, but I’m hoping it’ll eventually run on its own (still figuring out the speed).
+**mo2git** is a collection of Python scripts designed to help you work together on Mod Organizer 2 (MO2) modlists using GitHub.
+It currently works with Wabbajack, but I hope it will eventually run on its own (I’m still working on improving the speed).

-## Just a heads-up: This project is a Work In Progress!
-Not ready for action yet.
-Check out the features I'm planning below.
+## This project is a Work In Progress!
+It’s not ready to use yet.
+Descriptiob below is about the features I'm planning.

 ## Philosophy

-**mo2git** is a companion to MO2, making it easy to team up on modlists using GitHub.
-Think of it like Wabbajack, but mo2git uses a text file format that's GitHub-friendly.
-Plus, it supports having the tools right in your modlist and running them on user's system.
-Why make user download all those BodySlide-generated meshes or DDSOot-optimized textures when you can just run BodySlide or DDSOpt locally on their box?
-(While it means you need Bodyslide included with the install, it’ll still save tons of space compared to downloading gigabytes of meshes!).
-And being smaller means being more GiuHub-friendly too!
+**mo2git** is a helpful tool for MO2 users that makes it easy to collaborate on modlists using GitHub.
+You can think of it like Wabbajack, but mo2git uses a text format that works well with GitHub.
+It also allows you to run tools directly on a user’s computer, instead of making them download lots of files, like BodySlide-generated meshes or DDSOpt-optimized textures.
+This way, users will run BodySlide or DDSOpt on their own systems, saving lots of download time since they won’t have to download those gigabytes of files!
+And the image being smaller makes it easier to share on GitHub too!

-In short, mo2git means that multiple people can work on different parts of the mod list without stepping on each other’s toes.
-You’ll get change tracking, pull requests, and all the other cool features that come with Git and GitHub! ❗😀
+In short, mo2git lets multiple people work on different parts of a mod list without interfering with each other.
+You’ll have features like change tracking and pull requests, which are great for teamwork! ❗😀

-Right now, mo2git relies on Wabbajack’s hashing and install image generation.
-I’m planning to keep this integration, but eventually, I want mo2git to stand on its own. **That’ll let you share modlists with paid mods, which isn’t allowed with Wabbajack’s license.** Just a heads-up, though: mo2git’s hashing and image generation are slower than Wabbajack’s, so we’ll definitely keep the integration going for a while.
+Currently, mo2git uses Wabbajack for hashing and creating end-user images.
+I plan to keep this connection for now, but I want mo2git to eventually work on its own.
+This will allow sharing modlists that include paid mods, which isn’t allowed by Wabbajack.
+Just so you know, mo2git’s hashing and image creation are currently much slower than Wabbajack’s, so we will keep using WJ for a while.

 ### Similarities with Wabbajack